lilianagorga/hacker-news-project/README.md

 - Displays a list of the latest news items with their titles, links, and dates.
 - Fetches the list of news IDs from the Hacker News API.
 - Retrieves detailed information for each news item by calling the Hacker News API.
-- Implements pagination to load more news items in batches.
+- Implements button to load more news items in batches.
 - Uses environment variables for configuration.
 - Utilizes Webpack for bundling the application.
 - Makes API requests using Axios.
-- Handles data manipulation and rendering using Lodash.

 ## Installation